rumstil/eqlogparser/readme.md

 e.g. This is my channel: https://www.raidloot.com/channel/x

 # Limitations

 The parser currently only handles The Burning Lands (Dec 12, 2018) and newer log formats.

+Although the TBL expansion vastly improved EQ logging, additional improvements could still be made.
+These quirks affect logging accuracy and are difficult to correct through heuristics:

+-   Defenses (other than riposte) are not reported on a strikethrough.
+-   Mobs with the same name cannot be distinguished.
+An ID suffix would be useful.
+-   Charmed mobs are not identified.
+Some kind of "(Charmed)" suffix would be helpful.
+-   Buff names, duration and wearing off are not reported.
+-   Pets should either automatically "/pet leader" on spawn/unsuspend or have a suffix.
+Adding "/who pet" might also be helpful.

 # Differences from GamParse

 When comparing to GamParse please keep these differences in mind:

 -   The total of all melee hits should be the same as the GamParse total but they're broken down into sub categories a little differently.
 -   Any melee hit that is a riposte will be listed as "riposte" rather than it's weapon skill.
 -   Any melee hit that is a finishing blow will be listed as "finishing" rather than it's weapon skill.
 -   Any melee hit that is a headshot, assasinate, decapitate, or slay undead will be listed by it's special skill rather than it's weapon skill.
 -   Any spell that does both DD and DoT damage is combined into a single total.
 GamParse will list the two parts separately on the DD/DoT tabs.
 -   DPS numbers are calculated as: total damage / fight duration.
 I believe GamParse uses: total damage / player active duration.
 -   This parser groups damage into 6 second intervals.
 This means any charts it displays will be averaged out compared to GamParse.
 -   This parser treats a fight as starting as soon as a hit or miss occurs.
 I believe GamParse may delay the starting timestamp until a player hits the mob.

 # Structure